GetStream/stream-chat-swift/docusaurus/docs/iOS/components/message-composer.md

 The `ComposerVC.Content` is a struct that contains all the data that will be part of the composed message.
 It contains the current `text` of the message, the `attachments`, the `threadMessage` in case you are inside a Thread, the `command` if you are sending, for example, a Giphy, and the `state` of the composer to determine whether you are creating, editing or quoting a message.

-Some of the composer's content properties are mutable, like the `attachments`, `threadMessage`, `text`, and `command` properties.
-They can be directly changed since they represent data that do not depend on the state of the composer.
-On the other hand, some properties are immutable, and can only be changed through mutating functions on the `ComposerVC.Content`.
-This is to protect against bad states, for example, having the `editingMessage` property to `nil` but the `state = .edit`.

 ### State
 The composer has three states: `.new`, `.edit`, and `.quote`.
 The `.new` state is when the composer is creating a new message, the `.edit` state is when we are editing an existing message and changing its content, and finally, the `.quote` state is when we are replying to a message inline (not in a thread).
 In the table below we can see the composer in all three different states: